Homi (tool): Sickle-shaped

 Nat-hyeong (낫형, sickle type): The blade is longer than the width like a sickle and its tip is sharp.
 It is convenient to use where many obstacles are present such as gravel.
 It is called bat-homi (밭호미, non-paddy field homi).
 It has fewer blades than boseup-hyeong homi, the angle between blade, and the homi is gentle.
-It is mainly used in Gyeongsangnam-do, Jeju-do, Jeollanam-do, island regions, and mountainous regions.
+It is mainly used in South Gyeongsang Province, Jeju Province, South Jeolla Province, island regions, and mountainous regions.

 Triangle-shaped

 Semo-hyeong (세모형, triangle type): This type takes the shape of a long triangle with the length of the bottom is longer than both sides.
 The blade and handle of this type is the longest allowing people to stand up.
 This makes it convenient to uproot the grass of a wide field like barley, corn, and wheat.
 It is not suitable to use on paddy fields as the power to plow up the soil is weak.
 It is mainly used in northern parts.